cvbate/NYCAirQuality/README.md

 ### Creating a Project and Connecting to GitHub <a name="setup1"></a>

-First, you must create an account and connect your git repository.
+First, create an account and connect your git repository.
 I followed the instructions from [this page to connect to my repository using Cloud Build](https://cloud.google.com/build/docs/automating-builds/github/connect-repo-github).
 I will also walk you through the process below:

 1. Create a Google Console account.
     I named it the same as my github repository, although I am not sure that is necessary.

 1. Creating a project in Cloud Console.
 I named it the same as this repository.

 1. Enable required APIs:
     Enable cloud API